-- 4.1.1 Chief Executives and DCSs have been updated during the progress of the placements programme since its commencement in 2012. - 4.1.2 The strategic commissioners across the region have been involved in the framework agreement to date and any changes to future direction. - 4.1.3 Young people were actively engaged in the development of the specification for the 2012 fostering framework agreement, which is closely related to this one. - 4.1.4 Young people will be engaged in the evaluation of the submissions for this framework agreement.
-The bidders will provide presentations to a panel supported by children looked after and care leavers. - 4.1.5 The provider market has been consulted and engaged with during the development of the project.
+- 4.1.1 Chief Executives and DCSs have been updated during the progress of the placements programme since its commencement in 2012. - 4.1.2 The strategic commissioners across the region have been involved in the framework agreement to date and any changes to future direction. - 4.1.3 Young people were actively engaged in the development of the specification for the 2012 fostering framework agreement, which is closely related to this one. - 4.1.4 Young people have been engaged in the evaluation of the submissions for this framework agreement.
+The bidders provided tender questions for evaluation supported by children looked after and care leavers.

+4.1.5 The provider market has been consulted and engaged with during the development of the agreement.